DocDilbert/arm-cortex-m4-base/README.md

 other architectures as well.

 # Toolchain
-The [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded) compiler (4.9.3) is used to compile this project.
+* The gcc arm embedded compiler (4.9.3) is used to compile this project.
+It can be downloaded from https://launchpad.net/gcc-arm-embedded .

 # GCC
-The gcc manual can be found [here](https://gcc.gnu.org/onlinedocs/gcc-4.9.3/gcc/index.html#toc_Top).
-Its quite usefull as reference for the used compiler switched.
+The gcc manual (4.9.3) can be found [here](https://gcc.gnu.org/onlinedocs/gcc-4.9.3/gcc/index.html#toc_Top).
+Its quite usefull as reference for the used compiler switches.

 Some interesting topics in this manual are:
-* [Preprocessor Options](https://gcc.gnu.org/onlinedocs/gcc-4.9.3/gcc/Preprocessor-Options.html#Preprocessor-Options) - This is used for automatic dependency generation.
+* [Preprocessor Options](https://gcc.gnu.org/onlinedocs/gcc-4.9.3/gcc/Preprocessor-Options.html#Preprocessor-Options) - They are used for automatic dependency generation.

 # Makefile
 The gnu make manual can be found [here](http://www.gnu.org/software/make/manual/html_node/index.html).